Lakshkhandelwal/Port-Scanner/README.md

 # Port-Scanner
 It is a Simple Port Scanner using Python.

-This Port scanner works on all the Operating Systems wheter it a Windows machine or a Linux machine.
+This Port scanner works on all the Operating Systems whether it a Windows machine or a Linux machine.

 For using the Port Scanner follow the following Steps
 1. Run the Python file.